pranitha-sridhar/speakOutIsm/README.md

 # Speak Out ISM
 Developed by the students of ISM, the app highlights the problems faced by ISMites accurately.
 ‘Speak Out’  lets the students to express their concerns and grievances in an efficient way, and allows the competent authority to redress them quickly.

+# Sections:
+1) Grievance Redressal System
+2) Mess Management System
+3) Notice Board
+4) Campus Map
+5) Other Resources Access: MIS, Parent Portal, Mailer Daemon

+# Grievance Redressal System:
-# Features in App:
+## Features
 Both students and admins will be able to access the app.

-Complaints divided on the basis of status(Pending, In-Progress & Resolved) & various categories (&sub- categories) like Registration, Academics, DSW, MIS/ParentPortal, Health Centre etc.
+Complaints are divided on the basis of status(Pending, In-Progress & Resolved) & various categories (&sub- categories) like Registration, Academics, DSW, MIS/ParentPortal, Health Centre etc.

 Can view all the public grievances, can upvote, downvote and comment on the complaints.